 We took the bus from Dubai to Abu Dhabi.
 In Abu Dhabi, the local bus station is right outside the bus terminal.
 Just beware you’ll need local dirhams to purchase the tickets, as you cannot pay by card and there is no ATM nearby.
 You need to take bus number 94 and the ride takes about 30 minutes to get to the mosque.
 For us, it was a long and exhausting day, so if it is to go again, we would chose taking a taxi straight from Dubai.

 You need to have proper outfit when entering the mosque.
 All women need to wear an Abaya that is provided at the entrance, so no need to worry about your clothing.
 Also, be prepared to be barefoot for most of the visit.
 Make sure you take your sunglasses; the Arabian sun and white marble will make you feel blind without some eye protection.

-There is much more to do in Dubai, from skiing on an artificial slope at Mall of the Emirates, to taking a trip to the desert, visit the new Dubai frame, spend one day in a water park or go eat at Global Village.
+There is much more to do in Dubai, from skiing on an artificial slope at Mall of the Emirates, to taking a trip to the desert, visit the new Dubai frame, spend one day in one of Dubai waterparks or go eat at Global Village.
 Dubai is a destination where you can’t get bored, maybe just by the extreme heat or too much air conditioning.
-It is actually one of the few destinations that we’ve visited twice and where we would love return again sometime.
+It is actually one of the few destinations that we’ve visited a few times and where we would love return again.